xinningsu/laravel-easy-cache/README.md

 # Global Configuration

-copy config/easy-cache.php of this package to config/easy-cache.php under laravel project, custom it on demand.
+If you want custom global config, copy config/easy-cache.php of this package to config/easy-cache.php under your laravel project.

 ```php
 return [